 Chi-Town is a wonderful melting pot of different cultures, and thus different cuisines.
 So if you’re a foodie, then you may find the metropolis irresistible, as it can offer such a wide variety of authentic restaurants and food places.
 The famous deep-dish pizza is among the first things that come to mind when you mention Chi-Town and food.
 The Italian beef sandwiches are a close second, followed by Chicago-style hotdogs.
 There are also various other Italian, French, Polish, Chinese and Latin places where you can enjoy these wonderful cuisines.
 And if you’re someone with a sweet tooth, you’re in luck as The Fudge Pot is the place to visit if you’re interested in anything sweet and want to get the best bang for your buck.

 There’s no better time for a major life change than relocation, especially if you’re relocating for the first time.
-And if you’re relocating to Chi-Town, you may need to leave your car behind, especially if you’re relocating long-distance or internationally and are worried about shipping your vehicle.
+If you choose to relocate to Chi-Town, you may need to leave your car behind.
 You won’t find much use for your car unless you plan on going on frequent road trips or family visits out of town.
 Driving a car can get very stressful, and will seem very pointless when you take into consideration the excellent public transport available.